JordoHeffernan/gopher-coin/README.md

 ### SETUP
   1. clone repo
   2. `cd` into the folder
-  3. From the CLI run `python -m pip install -r requirements.txt` to install necessarry frameworks/libraries
+  3. From the terminal run `python -m pip install -r requirements.txt` to install necessarry frameworks/libraries
   4. To really take full advantage of peeking under the hood of how this or any blockchain works, you'll need to have two nodes accessing the same server.
 If you haven't done this before, it is fairly straight forward.
 You just need to run the code from two different ports on your machine, which I've included as an argument when running the file as `-p` or `--port` flag.
 To do this:
      * Run `python blockchain.py -p 5000` in your terminal.
      * Then open a new terminal window, navigate to your cloned directory once again, and run `python blockchain.py -p 5001`